-There is no doubt that the Jomsom Muktinath trek can be an idle trek to explore the windy valley of Jomsom and the sacred place of Muktinath along with other popular places such as Ullerii.
-Jomsom is the capital of the Mustang district which is perfectly sitting, along the banks of the Kali Gandaki River, where you can find black stones called Shaligram which local people see as God Vishnu.
+There is no doubt that the Jomsom Muktinath trek can be an ideal trek to explore the windy valley of Jomsom and the sacred place of Muktinath, along with other popular places such as Ullerii.
+Jomsom is the capital of the Mustang district, which is perfectly situated along the banks of the Kali Gandaki River, where you can find black stones called Shaligram, which local people see as God Vishnu.
 Muktinath gives you a pleasant feeling of spiritual adventure.
-Muktinath is a sacred place for both Hindu and Buddhist pilgrims, and lies in the foothills of Thorong La Mountain pass.
-Muktinath is also known as chumming Gyatsa, which means “Hundred Waters” in Tibetan.
-According to Buddhist mythology, sage Guru Rinpoche meditated in Muktinath on his journey to Tibet.
+Muktinath is a sacred place for both Hindu and Buddhist pilgrims, and lies in the foothills of the Thorong La Mountain pass.
+Muktinath is also known as Chumming Gyatsa, which means “Hundred Waters” in Tibetan.
+According to Buddhist mythology, the sage Guru Rinpoche meditated in Muktinath on his journey to Tibet.

 Highlights